NIAEFEUP/nitsig/README.md

 yarn run dev:chrome
 ```

-This command will initialize a browser window and load the extension, watching for changes.
+This command will initialize a browser window and load the extension, watching for changes and reloading the window automatically.

-You read to start!

 ## Building a bundle